 The Authority has entered into a PFI agreement to re provide nine new fire stations over a three year period.
 Eight of the stations are to be re provided on existing sites with one on a new site.
 The agreement requires the Authority to provide access, under a lease and lease back arrangement, to the various sites as and when the building works are due to take place.
 The stations concerned will be non operational during the period of construction and become operational under a lease agreement once the new stations are completed.
-Therefore the sites concerned have been reclassified in the financial accounts from operational to non-operational non current assets.
+Therefore the sites concerned, whilst under construction, were reclassified in the financial accounts from operational to non-operational non current assets.
 The stations will revert back to Authority ownership at the end of the lease period of twenty five years.
 Ownership of the land at each site remains with the Authority.

-The stations at Mitcham and Old Kent Road have been completed and become operational in 2014/15.
-They have been valued by the Authority's valuer and included on the balance sheet using Depreciated Replacement Cost.
+The stations at Mitcham and Old Kent Road were completed and became operational in 2014/15.
+During 2015/16 a further six stations were completed and became operational at Dagenham, Leytonstone, Orpington, Plaistow, Purley and Shadwell.
+They have been valued by the Authority's valuer and included on the balance sheet as operational assets using a Depreciated Replacement Cost valuation.